 receive immediate refund from Seller of all monies recovered by Seller in case Seller or Boeing is successful in defending such claim.

-Both Parties agree to cooperate to mitigate the tax impact and exposure generated under this Agreement.
-Seller is responsible for understanding tax obligations in all locations where it conducts business performance of this Agreement.
+Both Parties agree to cooperate to mitigate the tax impact and exposure generated under this BSCA.
+Seller is responsible for understanding tax obligations in all locations where it conducts business performance of this BSCA.
 Seller shall be responsible for such obligations unless otherwise agreed to in writing.
 To the extent that Boeing determines that additional contracting arrangements need to be put in place in order to facilitate the recovery of Indirect Taxes or aid Boeing’s tax or accounting compliance, then Seller shall use best effort to accommodate such requests.

 POA Prices.

-The sum of all prices for POA parts will equal the Production Price for the End Item Assembly comprised of such POA parts.
+POA parts will be priced such that the sum of all prices for POA parts will (i) equal the Production Price for the End Item Assembly comprised of such POA parts, and (ii) be proportional, relative to the cost of such End Item Assembly.

 Prices of Similar Products.